Bernoulli free boundary problem for the infinity Laplacian: Uniqueness

 Hence, we already know that $u$ satisfies the free boundary condition of Definition~\ref{d:desilva} at all points $x_0 \in F(u) = \partial\Omega_1^-$, $x_0 \neq p := (2\sqrt{2}-4, 0)$.
 It remains to prove that the free boundary condition is satisfied at $p$.
-Since $p$ has two projections on $\partial\Omega$, it does not exist a smooth function $\varphi$ such that $u \prec_p \varphi^+$.
+Since $p$ has two projections $y_\pm := (2\sqrt{2}-4, \pm1)$ on $\partial\Omega$, it does not exist a smooth function $\varphi$ such that $u \prec_p \varphi^+$.
 On the other hand, if $\varphi$ is a smooth function such that $\varphi^+ \prec_p u$, then necessarily $|\nabla\varphi(p)| \leq 1$, since $u(x)\leq \dist(x, \overline{\Omega_1^-})$.
 This proves that $u$ is a solution to $(P)_1$.

-One can also construct infinitely many other non-trivial solutions to $(P)_1$.
-Namely, let $q := -p$, let $C$ be a closed subset of $[p,q] \cup \overline{\Omega_1^+}$ with empty interior, and let $K := C\cup\overline{\Omega_1^-}$.
+One can also construct infinitely many other genuine solutions to $(P)_1$.
+Specifically, let $q := -p$, let $C$ be a closed subset of $[p,q] \cup \overline{\Omega_1^+}$ with empty interior, and let $K := C\cup\overline{\Omega_1^-}$.
 Then the infinity--harmonic potential of $K$ relative to $\Omega$ turns out to be a solution to $(P)_1$.
-Another symmetric family of non-trivial solutions can be constructed by taking $C$ a closed subset of $[p,q] \cup \overline{\Omega_1^-}$ with empty interior and $K := C\cup\overline{\Omega_1^+}$.
+Another symmetric family of genuine solutions can be constructed by taking $C$ a closed subset of $[p,q] \cup \overline{\Omega_1^-}$ with empty interior and $K := C\cup\overline{\Omega_1^+}$.
 (For both families, the free boundary condition can be checked by arguing with minor modifications as done in the proof of Proposition \ref{p:trivial}). \end{example}

-\begin{example}[Multiplicity of non-trivial solutions without (H2)] More than one non-trivial solution may occur also in case $\overline{\Omega_\frac{1}{\lambda}}$ is strictly contained into $\Omc{\frac{1}{\lambda}}$.
+\begin{example}[Multiplicity of genuine solutions without (H2)] More than one genuine solution may occur also in case $\overline{\Omega_\frac{1}{\lambda}}$ is strictly contained in $\Omc{\frac{1}{\lambda}}$.
 To enlighten this fact, let us modify the above example by considering the set